 Social Protection and Safety Nets

 School feeding programs can reduce poverty by boosting income for households and communities.
 For families, the value of meals in school is equivalent to about 10% of a household’s income.
 For families with several children, that can mean substantial savings.
 Linking local production to local consumption creates a stable and predictable market for local small-scale farmers, around 70% of whom are women.Photo: WFP/Martin Karimi

 Buying local food creates stable markets, boosts local agriculture, impacts rural transformation and strengthens local food systems.
 In Brazil, for example, 30% of all purchases for school feeding come from small-scale agriculture.
 These farmers are often parents with schoolchildren, helping them break inter-generational cycles of hunger and poverty.

 While most Yemenis don’t know where their next meal will come from, WFP’s school meals program provides Yemeni children with critical calories and nutrition they can depend on.Read More +

 The school meals program in Aleppo employs 50 widowed women and has added $1.3M to the economy.
 Local farmers supply 880 pounds of food every day that's made into meals.Read more +

 In Rwanda, 35% of children under five are chronically malnourished.
 WFP provides daily meals to over 80,000 school children in 104 schools located in the most food-insecure areas.Listen to the podcast +

 Get the quick facts on where WFP provides school meals and assistance and the long-lasting benefits of the program.

 Need another reason to give?
 Read the School Meals case for support and see how school meals improve individual students' lives, their communities and the local markets that surround them.

-WFP is the world’s largest provider of school meals, reaching more than 18 million children across 71 countries in 2017.
+WFP was the world’s largest provider of school meals in 2018.